ezrarag/ready-aim-go-website-for-deploy/AI_PULSE_SYSTEM.md

 The PulseFeed component automatically appears on your homepage and shows:
 - Recent commits from GitHub
 - New deployments from Vercel
-- Client emails from Gmail
+- Client emails from Gmail and Zoho Mail
-- Upcoming meetings from Calendar
+- Upcoming meetings from Google Calendar and Zoho Calendar
 - Team messages from Slack

 ### 2. Project Intelligence